 Copland’s Third Symphony, with its rousing Fanfare for the Common Man, adds a distinctly American strain to the grand symphonic tradition.
-The Symphony premieres the new cello concerto by one of the most feted of all young American composers, written for the remarkable Johannes Moser.
+The Symphony will also feature selections from John Williams' 2005 film score of Memoirs of a Geisha, played by the remarkable Johannes Moser.

 Pre-concert Talk presented one hour prior to each performance.
 Free with ticket purchase.

 1 hour, 3 minutes

 S. Mark Taper Foundation Auditorium - Benaroya Hall